gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 To deploy we're going to make use of Kubernetes.
 Thankfully, there is an amazing [Go client](https://github.com/kubernetes/client-go) to help us interact with our cluster.

-We're going to write a couple functions that take a `Build` struct and does the deployment.
+We're going to write a couple of functions that take a `Build` struct and does the deployment.
 One of them will be to deploy to auto-generated URLs, the other to deploy to production.

 In this case, I am using [Ambassador](https://www.getambassador.io/) for routing.
 It is assumed that Ambassador is already set up on the cluster, so I will only need to add a service with the [proper annotations](https://www.getambassador.io/user-guide/getting-started#5-adding-a-service) to set up my routing to the deployment.